MartinPacker/filterCSV/README.md

 ## About filterCSV

-filterCSV is a set of tools to automatically edit a CSV file in the form used in iThoughts. filterCSV is written in Python 3.
-It has been tested on a Raspberry Pi and a machine running Mac OS.
-Currently it comprises one program.
+filterCSV is a set of tools to automatically edit a CSV file in the form used in iThoughts. filterCSV is written in Python 3.6+.
+It has been tested on a Raspberry Pi and a machine running macOS.

 Based on matching regular expressions you can: